 Such a simple DIY!
 You could declare your succulent eggshell planters complete.
 Wouldn’t this egg carton filled with planters be a cute addition to a spring party?

-But I decided to add just a whisper of cream reindeer moss to each planter:
+But I decided to add just a whisper of cream reindeer moss to each planter as a finishing touch:

 I think they’re pretty adorable!

 I hope you’ve enjoyed this DIY.
-More than that, I hope you stay safe and keep sane through the current trials.
+If you decide to make your own, I would love to see your pictures!
 If you have any questions, please take a moment and leave me a comment.
 I’ll get right back to you.

 Stay safe, stay sane, grow succulents!